jtw023/.config/README.md

-# .config

-## This is a collection of config files.
+# This is a collection of config files.

 run command:
 ```